AudreyBurki/Publication-list/README.md

 Bürki, A., Frossard, J., & Renaud, O. (in press).
 Accounting for stimulus and participant effects in Event-related potential analyses to increase the replicability of studies.
 Journal of Neuroscience Methods.

 Bürki, A., Besana, T., Degiorgi, G., Gilbert, R. & Alario, F.-X. (in press).
-Representation and selection of determiners with phonological variants.
-Journal of EXperimentla PSychology: Learning, Memory, and Cognition. (data & scripts: https://osf.io/zxavm/)
+Representation and selection of determiners with phonological variants. *_Journal of Experimental Psychology: Learning, Memory, and Cognition._* (data & scripts: https://osf.io/zxavm/)

 Bürki, A. (2018).
 Variation in the speech signal as a window into the cognitive architecture of language production.
 Psychonomic Bulletin & Review.